zdenek-vavrina/markdown-cv/index.md

 **D. M. Whipp**, I. Coutand, B. Bookhagen, and D. Grujic.
 Fingerprints of tectonic and erosional processes in modern river sands from the Himalaya of western Bhutan. *Journal of Geophysical Research: Earth Surface*, **In preparation**.
 -->

-**D. M. Whipp**, D. A. Kellett, and I. Coutand.
+**D. M. Whipp**&dagger;, D. A. Kellett&dagger;, and I. Coutand.
 Short communication: Modelling competing effects of cooling rate, grain size and radiation damage in low temperature thermochronometers. *Geochronology*, **under review**.

 S. Fan, M. Murphy, **D. M. Whipp**, J. Saylor, P. Copeland, A. Hoxey, M. Taylor, and D. Stockli.
 Megathrust Heterogeneity, Crustal Accretion, and a Topographic Embayment in Western Nepal Himalaya: Insights from the Inversion of Thermochronological Data. *Tectonics*, **under review**.